artisan-roaster-scope/artisan/_devices/phidgets.md

 * `v` : value (integer)
 * `f` : frequency (real)
 * `t` : time in milliseconds (integer)
 * `sn` : optional hub serial number or hub serial number and hub port specifier separated by a colon like in `out(0,8,560282)` or `out(0,8,560282:2)`.
-Using a command actions, like in `out(0,8)`, without specifying a hub serial number will attach to the first unattached module with the lowest serial number instead.
+Using a command actions, like in `out(0,8)`, without specifying a hub serial number, will attach to the first yet unattached module connected to the hub with the lowest serial number instead.
+If just a port number is given as in `out(0,8,:2)`, the yet unattached module connected to the given port (here 2) of the first hub with the lowest serial number is addressed.

 ### 4.5 DC Motor Control